-Underpinning the operation of these Clubs are some 1,111 registered and licensed ‘community clubs’ which given waining government support, ensure the ongoing financial viability of these clubs through the provision of social contributions of both direct and indirect.
+Underpinning the operation of these clubs are some 1,111 registered and licensed ‘community clubs’ which help to ensure the ongoing financial viability of these clubs through the provision of direct and indirect social contributions.

-Community clubs (over 70% of them sporting) deliver hospitality and entertainment for their communities as part of their DNA, with surpluses derived from these operations often underpinning the sporting dream for Queenslanders, i.e. via the provision of facilities, equipment, sponsorship, subsidies, competition and more.
+Community clubs, over 70% of them sporting related, deliver hospitality and entertainment for their communities as part of their DNA, with surpluses derived from these operations often underpinning the sporting dream for Queenslanders via the provision of facilities, equipment, sponsorship, subsidies and competition.

 The social contribution made by community clubs can be categorised as follows:

 - cash donations provided directly to the community or to community organisations, such as donations to local charities or community initiatives

 - direct in-kind donations to the community or to community organisations, which may include provision of meeting spaces or goods and services for community activities

 - in-kind support associated with the provision of sporting and recreational facilities at costs below market rates – such as subsidised court hire or green fees, and

 - facilitation of volunteer labour, for instance volunteers associated with sporting sub-clubs.